-Being very overweight (obese) is a common cause of gynaecomastia – this is because being overweight can increase levels of oestrogen, which can cause breast tissue to grow.
+Being very overweight (obesity) is a common cause of gynaecomastia – this is because being overweight can increase levels of oestrogen, which can cause breast tissue to grow.
 If you're overweight you're also more likely to have excess fat that can enlarge the breast tissue.
 For some people losing weight or doing more exercise can help but this may not always improve the condition.

 Newborn baby boys

 Gynaecomastia can affect newborn baby boys, because oestrogen passes through the placenta from the mother to the baby.
 This is temporary and will disappear a few weeks after the baby is born.